Furry fandom: Public perception and media coverage

-Early portrayal of the furries in magazines such as Wired, Loaded, Vanity Fair, and the syndicated sex column Savage Love focused mainly on the sexual aspect of the furry fandom.
+Early portrayals of furries in magazines such as Wired, Loaded, and Vanity Fair focused mainly on the sexual aspect of the furry fandom.
 Fictional portrayals of the furry fandom have appeared in television shows such as The Simpsons, ER, CSI: Crime Scene Investigation, The Drew Carey Show, Sex2K on MTV, Entourage, 1000 Ways to Die, Tosh.0, Check It Out! with Dr. Steve Brule, and 30 Rock.
-Most furry fans claim that media portrayals are misconceptions, while more recent coverage focuses on addressing the myths and stereotypes that have come to be associated with the furry fandom.
+Furries have claimed that media portrayals from the late 90s and early 2000s are misconceptions.
+By the later 2000s, coverage had shifted to focus on addressing the myths and stereotypes associated with the furry fandom.
 A reporter attending Anthrocon 2006 noted that "despite their wild image from Vanity Fair, MTV, and CSI, furry conventions aren't about kinky sex between weirdos gussied up in foxy costumes", that conference attendees were "not having sex more than the rest of us", and that the furry convention was about "people talking and drawing animals and comic-book characters in sketchbooks."
 In October 2007, a Hartford Advocate reporter attended FurFright 2007 undercover because of media restrictions.
 She learned that the restrictions were intended to prevent misinformation, and reported that the scandalous behavior she had expected was not present.
-Recent coverage of the furry fandom has been more balanced.
-According to Ian Wolf, a 2009 article from the BBC entitled "Who are the furries?" was the first piece of journalism to be nominated for an Ursa Major Award, the main award given in the field of anthropomorphism.
+A 2009 article from the BBC entitled "Who are the furries?" was the first piece of journalism to be nominated for an Ursa Major Award, a major award within the fandom.
+The article described furry fans' belief that they will be portrayed as "mainly obsessed with sex", which has led to distrust of the media and social researchers.